Food in Antarctica - page 2

 There are many recipes for Pemmican, but basically it consists of a mixture of pounded dried beef with beef fat - other meats or mixtures of meats may be substituted for beef.
 Explorers of the heroic age of Antarctic exploration would take great care in where they bought their pemmican from and the recipe that it was made to.
 Pemmican would provide nearly half of the total calories eaten out in "the field".

-Pemmican was basic nutritious food that also had the added advantage of remaining edible for years though it is not terribly appetizing.
-It was often made up into a thick meat soup when simmered with melted snow known as "Hoosh", this was eaten with sledging biscuits, either crumbled up in the hoosh or separately and butter-laden
+Pemmican was basic nutritious food that also had the added advantage of remaining edible for years though it is not especially appetizing.
+It was often made up into a thick meat soup known as "Hoosh" when simmered with melted snow, this was eaten with sledging biscuits, either crumbled up in the hoosh or eaten separately and laden with butter.

-Today, pemmican is gaining something of a resurgence as it is prepared and eaten as a snack-food by body-builders and the like.
+In recent years pemmican has gained something of a resurgence as it is prepared and eaten as a snack-food by body-builders and those on low carbohydrate, high protein diets.
 There are recipes on the net for all kinds of meat ingredients, kangaroo seems popular in Australia.
 The best I tasted was made of reindeer from the herd that used to be naturalized on South Georgia (released by whalers and sealers) - it was about 8 years old at the time I ate it.
-It was ok but as a savoury snack, I prefer pork scratchings.
+It was ok but as a savoury snack I prefer pork scratchings.

 Along with Pemmican, sledging biscuits are a part of polar lore.
 They are approximately 2" x 3" (5 x 7.5 cm) and fairly thick for biscuits.
 They are hard and rather like the boring plain ones you get left with in a mixed box of "biscuits for cheese" at Christmas.